pouek/etherpad-backups/README.md

 # etherpad-backups
-Script to backup you favorite pads automagically
+Script to backup your favorite public (as in no-login) pads, hosted on any etherpad instances automagically

 # Usage
+- Edit the script with all your settings
 - Add the script to your anacrontab to have an autobackup of your etherpads
 - Manually update your pads when you need

 # More details
 The code is documented, read it ;)

+# To-do
+- add connection to server with email:password ?